 We have had an ocean of education and awareness initiatives – any amount of them, often showing great ingenuity and novelty – but that’s where we seem to be stuck.
 A line has been drawn.
 Not declared, but drawn nevertheless.

-But if the world of online child protection from here to eternity is to be limited to a never ending cycle of media literacy initiatives then someone somewhere should at least have the decency to spell that out and stop pretending that we are engaged with anything else.
+But if the world of online child protection from here to eternity is to be limited to a never ending cycle of media literacy or education and awareness initiatives then someone somewhere should at least have the decency to spell that out and stop pretending that we are engaged with anything else.

 Thus, whilst we may have done a great deal to make the internet safer and better, it is clearly not enough.
-Survey after survey continues to show too many parents’ levels of anxiety about what is happening or might happen to their children when they use new technologies have not substantially abated.
+Survey after survey continues to show parents’ levels of anxiety about what is happening or might happen to their children when they use new technologies have not substantially changed for the better.
+The record of what is actually happening to children speaks for itself.

 Parents’ anxieties are genuine.
 They are rooted in something real.
 They are also shared by large numbers of children.
 Overwhelmingly these anxieties are not, as some would have us believe, merely the fictitious products of clever manipulation by sensationalist, irresponsible journalists egged on and abetted by self-interested campaigners.